Chart Color Schemes

 An assessment of population growth drivers in Woonona - Bulli - Russell Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Woonona - Bulli - Russell Vale's population is approximately 20,900 as of November 2025.
-This figure represents an increase of 139 people since the 2021 Census, which reported a population of 20,761.
-The change was inferred from the estimated resident population of 20,828 in June 2024 and an additional 109 validated new addresses since the Census date.
-This results in a population density ratio of 1,324 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in the area during recent periods.
+AreaSearch's analysis indicates that as of Nov 2025, Woonona - Bulli - Russell Vale's population is approximately 20,900.
+This represents an increase of 139 people since the 2021 Census, which reported a population of 20,761.
+The change is inferred from ABS's estimated resident population of 20,828 in June 2024 and an additional 109 validated new addresses since the Census date.
+This results in a density ratio of 1,324 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration was primarily responsible for population growth in the area during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, the area is expected to grow by approximately 1,406 persons by 2041, representing a total gain of around 6.4% over the 17-year period.
+According to population projections, the area is expected to grow by approximately 1,406 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of around 6.4% in total over the 17 years.

 Frequently Asked Questions - Population